Play to Win

 By Sally J. Schmidt

-I was driving through a neighborhood recently and saw a mailman — at least I think he was one.
-He was wearing a blue shirt with the U.S. Postal Service patch but it was untucked and unbuttoned with a T-shirt underneath; he had on cargo shorts and a floppy hat.
+Recently, I was driving through a neighborhood and saw a mailman — at least I think he was one.
+He was wearing a blue shirt with the U.S. Postal Service patch, but it was untucked and unbuttoned with a T-shirt underneath; he had on cargo shorts and a floppy hat.

-The first impression you create is something you can and should manage.
 Your personal brand includes a lot of things, like how you communicate, the kind of experience people have when interacting with you and how you differentiate yourself (e.g., experience or credentials).
-It also includes how you “package” yourself — your tone, how you carry yourself, your dress, your manners and your mannerisms.
+It also includes how you “package” yourself as a lawyer — your tone, how you carry yourself, your dress, your manners and your mannerisms.

 “I started out just wearing them during the summer, but then when I got into the sports business, I found that people would remember me and be like, ‘Oh, you’re the guy with the bow tie.’
 And I thought, Well, that’s not bad, that’ll be my little brand.”